williamdlees/flairr_dsl2/README.md

 The pipeline uses pre-built Docker containers.
 Ensure Docker is available and properly configured on your system.

 ### Singularity
 For Singularity usage, convert the referenced Docker containers to `.sif` files.

-Note that the scripts expect these files to be in `~/sifs/`: if you need t store them somewhere else please link ~/sifs to that location.
+**Note:** the scripts expect these files to be stored in the directory `~/sifs/`: if you need to keep them somewhere else, please link `~/sifs/` to that location.

 ```bash
 # Example conversion